arp242/goatcounter/tpl/help/gdpr.md

 Identifiable information
 ------------------------

-The [GDPR][gdpr] applies to data which “*could be attributed to a natural person by the use of additional information*”, and does “*not apply to anonymous information, namely information which does not relate to an identified or identifiable natural person or to personal data rendered anonymous in such a manner that the data subject is not or no longer identifiable*”.
+The [GDPR][gdpr] applies to data which *“could be attributed to a natural person by the use of additional information”*, and does *“not apply to anonymous information, namely information which does not relate to an identified or identifiable natural person or to personal data rendered anonymous in such a manner that the data subject is not or no longer identifiable”*.

-With the collected data it’s extremely hard to identify a natural person, even by someone with full access to the database (i.e. me).

-It’s prohibitively expensive to retrieve the IP address from the hash.
-The most unique information being stored right now is the full `User-Agent` header; which can be fairly unique (depending on your browser, especially some mobile ones send a lot of personal information like firmware version) especially when combined with the country, but even this is very limited.

-Other information such as the URL or `Referer` do not relate to an identified person.

-It’s true that certain “additional information” from other parties could reveal more – such as correlating the `User-Agent` and location – but would be hard, and the retrieved data would be limited (everyone in Indonesia using Firefox is a rather large pool of people).
-To determine whether a personal is identifiable “*account should be taken of all the means reasonably likely to be used*”, and this doesn’t strike me as reasonably likely.
+The full details on how GoatCounter stores data is in [Privacy Policy].
+In
+brief: it stores "aggregate data" rather than every individual pageview.
+It also only stores the "computed" data instead of the source it was created from (such as the IP address or User-Agent header).

+This means you can see "40 people used Firefox today" and "20 people entered the site via example.com", but *not* "10 people using Firefox entered the site via example.com".

-If a user (i.e. a customer on your site) would contact me for their rights to have insight in their data and/or have it removed, then I would have no way to reliably do so, even if they would provide me with most of their computer’s information.
-It might be possible if they provide their browsing history, but if you have full access to all their browsing data then what do you need GoatCounter’s data for?
+It’s essentially impossible to identify any person, even with full access to the database.
+If a someone would contact me for their rights to have insight in their data and/or have it removed then I would have no way to do this.

 Legitimate interest
 -------------------

-A second point is that consent is not the only legitimate basis for processing data; there may also be a legitimate interest: “*The legitimate interests of a controller (..) may provide a legal basis for processing, (..) taking into consideration the reasonable expectations of data subjects based on their relationship with the controller.*”
+A second point is that consent is not the only legitimate basis for processing data; there may also be a legitimate interest: *“The legitimate interests of a controller (..) may provide a legal basis for processing, (..) taking into consideration the reasonable expectations of data subjects based on their relationship with the controller.”*

 Insight in how many customers are using your product seems to be a “legitimate interest” to me, as well as a reasonable expectation.
 A real-world analogy might be a store keeping track of how many people enter through which doors and at which times, perhaps also recording if they arrived by car, bike, or on foot.

 The problems start when the store also records your license plate number, or